-Full of colour and flavour, Tasmania's North West is the gateway to some of Tasmania's most beautiful natural places.
-Exploring the North West you'll find classic coastal drives, food trails, stunning national parks and beautiful nature reserves.
+Full of colour and flavour, Tasmania's north-west is the gateway to some of Tasmania's most beautiful natural places.
+Exploring the north-west you'll find classic coastal drives, food trails, stunning national parks and beautiful nature reserves.

-Tasmania's North West is a great place for touring and offers spectacular views at every turn, from Mt Roland near Devonport, Table Cape near Wynyard and the famous 'Nut' at Stanley.
-And some of Tasmania's prettiest cities and towns sit right on the water's edge on the scenic North West coast, each with their own unique attractions and relaxed seaside atmosphere.
+Tasmania's north-west is a great place for touring and offers spectacular views at every turn, from Mt Roland near Devonport, Table Cape near Wynyard and the famous Nut at Stanley.
+And some of Tasmania's prettiest cities and towns sit right on the water's edge on the scenic north-west coast, each with their own unique attractions and relaxed seaside atmosphere.

 There's an ongoing tradition of agriculture here that's evident in the rich red soils and patchwork fields found throughout the countryside.
-The ideal growing conditions have inspired growers and makers committed to producing the very best in fresh crisp vegetables, dairy products, wines, whiskey and sweet treats for the hungry traveller – the ultimate paddock to plate experience.
+The ideal growing conditions have inspired growers and makers committed to producing the very best in fresh crisp vegetables, dairy products, wines, whisky and sweet treats for the hungry traveller – the ultimate paddock to plate experience.
 Follow the Cradle to Coast Tasting Trail and you'll experience some of Tasmania's finest producers.

-Tasmania's North West is also home to Cradle Mountain, one of Tasmania's most visited icons, offering amazing nature experiences including forest adventures, great walks - easy and hard - and some of the best scenery in the world.
+Tasmania's north-west is also home to Cradle Mountain, one of Tasmania's most visited icons, offering amazing nature experiences including forest adventures, great walks - easy and hard - and some of the best scenery in the world.

-Whichever way you explore the region, there's no shortage of great places to stay, eat and enjoy in Tasmania's North West.
+Whichever way you explore the region, there's no shortage of great places to stay, eat and enjoy in Tasmania's north-west.

 For more local information on Tasmania's north-west, visit North West Tasmania